-Our ability to operate on a positive cash flow basis is dependent on mining sufficient quantities of gold and silver at a profit sufficient to finance our operations and for the acquisition and development of additional mining properties.
+Our ability to operate on a positive cash flow basis is dependent on mining sufficient quantities and at a profit sufficient to finance our operations and for the acquisition and development of additional mining properties.

 We may not have good title to our unpatented mining claims.